-The most recent chain in this category is ACIMA convenience supermarket chain that opened 15 supermarkets over the past 4 years.
+The most recent chain in this category is ACIMA convenience supermarket chain that opened 20 supermarkets over the past 4 years.
 Thanks to the strong financial capability of the owning companies, it is expected to open 5 new supermarkets every year.
 In fact, ACIMA and the largest supermarket chain in Morocco (MARJANE) are part of the same group that belongs to the largest consortium in Morocco (ONA) and the French multi-national Auchan.
 These large convenience stores are meant to attract urban consumers from the traditional mom-&-pop shops and open-air market where they would typically go.
 ACIMA also offers a wide range of imported food products including AUCHAN's private label and sell a much larger percentage of food products including fresh fruits and vegetables.
 It is estimated that ACIMA supermarkets carry over 5,000 items.

 The Label Vie independent supermarkets carry some 2000 food items (40 % of the total number of products carried).
-Currently, they continue to buy through importers but do get involved directly in imports of some specialty products.
+Currently, they continue to buy mostly through importers but do get involved directly in imports of the private label (Leader Price) products and of some specialty products (some alcoholic beverages).